 - Earn 10 PC Optimum Points per $1 spent on all other purchases

 The real value of this card comes with PC Optimum.
-PC Optimum is one of the best loyalty programs and they have many ways you can earn additional points, including joining PC Insiders.
-If you don’t do your grocery shopping at Loblaw’s owned stores, you’re better off with the American Express Cobalt Card or Scotiabank Momentum Visa Infinite Card.
+PC Optimum is one of the best loyalty programs, and they have many ways to earn additional points.
+If you don’t do your grocery shopping at Loblaws-owned stores, you’re better off with the American Express Cobalt Card or Scotiabank Momentum Visa Infinite Card.

 - No annual fee